 After the Guests Check-Out

-Does meaningful customer engagement end when the guests check-out?
+Does meaningful customer engagement end when the guests check out?
 Not at all.
-In fact, it is after the stay is over that a new phase begins- that of customer retention.
+It is after the stay is over that a new phase begins- that of customer retention.
 Hotel management must develop and deploy a customer engagement strategy that guarantees repeat business from loyal guests.
-This can involve follow-up phone calls by the reception staff, personalized feedback emails, and even snail-mail, like handwritten postcards.
-Hotels can make a positive impact by gifting guests with surprise tokens like chocolates, coffee mugs or even teddy bears for kids at the check-out.
+This can involve follow-up phone calls by the reception staff, personalized feedback emails, and even snail mail, like handwritten postcards.
+Hotels can make a positive impact by gifting guests with surprise tokens like chocolates, coffee mugs, or even teddy bears for kids at the check-out.
 Understanding the customer’s opinion about their hotel stay, especially before they post a negative online review, enables hoteliers to repair any customer dissatisfaction.
-Honest, timely feedback allows hotels to improve their overall guest experience in an efficient manner.
+Honest, timely feedback allows hotels to improve their overall guest experience efficiently.

-When hotels provide exceptional service on a consistent basis, they increase the likelihood of connecting with guests on an emotional level.
-If a newly-wed couple has an amazing reception dinner at the hotel, chances are they will recommend the hotel to others in their community.
+When hotels provide exceptional service consistently, they increase the likelihood of connecting with guests on an emotional level.
+If a newlywed couple has an amazing reception dinner at the hotel, chances are they will recommend the hotel to others in their community.
 By understanding the guest’s intent behind a request, the hotel adds meaning to an otherwise purely financial transaction.
-According to research by Deloitte , attentive hotel staff, such as offering complimentary dry cleaning services for business travelers, boost the likelihood of positive online reviews by 29%.
+According to research by Deloitte, attentive hotel staff, such as offering complimentary dry cleaning services for business travelers, boost the likelihood of positive online reviews by 29%.
 Live chat software for hotels enables hoteliers to offer exceptional guest experiences with the added benefit of actionable insights.
 Any hotel that couples an intuitive customer engagement strategy with a personalized guest experience is bound to win over guests, young and old.